edwardtheharris/helm-storage-classes/index.md

    An application that must run on every node in a Kubernetes cluster, responsible for interfacing with the container runtime and the other components of Kubernetes.

+kubie
+  [kubie](https://github.com/sbstp/kubie) is an alternative to kubectx, kubens and the k on prompt modification script.

 LVM
    Logical Volume Manager, described in more detail